Dixie85/Cheat_Sheets/How to Git.md

     > git branch -D {branch name}

  - **git merge**
-  Finally, merge the state of one branch into another by _git merge {branch name_ to merge into your current branch}.
+      - Finally, merge the state of one branch into another by _git merge {branch name_ to merge into your current branch}.
 If we are on the _main_ branch and want to merge the changes made in _testing-dangerous-stuff-by-myself branch_ into main...

     > - git checkout main
     > - git merge testing-dangerous-stuff-by-myself

-## GitHub{#1}
+## GitHub

 GitHub is the world's largest site for sharing code among developers.
 At GitHub.com developers can upload their git repositories and then let other people clone them to work on the code on their computers.